Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

+All other elements map to higher degree cohomology $\bigoplus_{n>0} H^{n} (\GC_2)$.
+Furthermore, we expect that the exterior product of $m$ primitive forms $\omega^{4k+1}$ occurs in even cohomological degree if $m$ is odd, and odd cohomological degree if $m$ is even.

-The grading on the left-hand side of \eqref{FreeOmegatoGraphCohom} is by the degree of differential forms; on the right, it is by edge number, and edge number only (one should forget the grading by degree, and by loop number, on the space on the right-hand side). \end{conj}
+The grading on the left-hand side of \eqref{FreeOmegatoGraphCohom} is by the degree of differential forms; on the right, it is by edge number only, so in fact the conjecture \eqref{FreeOmegatoGraphCohom} is more naturally expressed using $\GC_0$ rather than $\GC_2$. \end{conj}

-Information about the cohomological grading (or equivalently, the loop number) is lost.
+Information about the loop number (or equivalently, about the cohomological grading, if one rephrases the conjecture in terms of the cohomology of $\GC_N$ for some $N\neq 0$) is mostly lost in this conjecture.
 It is possible that some of the information can be recovered by replacing these gradings with a suitable filtration.
-Indeed, vanishing properties (e.g., proposition \ref{prop: betavanishes}) of the canonical differential forms $\omega^{4k+1}$ places some (mild) constraints on the loop order where they can occur in the cohomology of the graph complex.
-Furthermore, we expect in the previous conjecture that the exterior product of $m$ primitive forms $\omega^{4k+1}$ (i.e., an element of coradical degree $m$) occurs in even cohomological degree if $m$ is odd, and odd cohomological degree if $m$ is even.
+Indeed, vanishing properties such as Proposition~\ref{prop: betavanishes} places some mild additional constraints on the loop order where canonical forms could occur in the cohomology of the graph complex, which we omitted for simplicity.

-\begin{rem} The previous conjecture is slightly artificial because the natural integration pairing \eqref{IGdefn} is between $\Omega^{\bullet}_{\can}$ and \emph{homology} of the graph complex in the appropriate edge-degree, and is not defined over $\Q$.
-For instance, a canonical form $\omega$ could conceivably pair with several independent graph homology classes, giving distinct periods.
-Indeed, we do not expect there to be a natural candidate for a map \eqref{FreeOmegatoGraphCohom} since its restriction \eqref{FreePrimOmega} would give rise to an injection \eqref{MTZinjection} of the free Lie algebra on generators of every odd degree into the motivic Lie algebra, which is not canonical (it depends on a choice of basis of motivic multiple zeta values). \end{rem}
+\begin{rem} The previous conjecture is slightly artificial because the natural integration pairing \eqref{IGdefn} gives rise to irrational numbers and is thus not defined over $\Q$, and because a canonical form $\omega$ could conceivably pair with several closed elements $X \in \GC_2$ representing independent graph homology classes, and giving distinct periods.
+Indeed, we do not expect there to be a~canonical candidate for a map \eqref{FreeOmegatoGraphCohom} since its restriction \eqref{FreePrimOmega} would give rise to an injection~\eqref{MTZinjection} of the free Lie algebra on generators of every odd degree into the motivic Lie algebra, which is \emph{a priori} not canonical (it depends on a choice of basis of motivic multiple zeta values). \end{rem}

-In order to help with the visualisation of the conjecture, table \ref{tableForms} depicts the possible location of classes in low degrees.
-The table was generated using the examples of \S\ref{sect: Examples}, the argument of remark \ref{rem: HomologyAndPeriods}, and known results about graph cohomology.
-The Lie algebra $\mathbb{L}(\Omega^\bullet_{\can})$ carries extra structures not apparent on graph cohomology.
-Nonetheless, we expect that the differential in the spectral sequence of \cite{SpectralSequenceGC2} can be interpreted in terms of the coproduct $\Delta^{\can}$ on $\Omega^{\can}$. \\
+In order to help with the visualisation of the conjecture, or rather its equivalent formulation for $\GC_2$, Table \ref{tableForms} depicts the possible location of classes in low degrees.
+The table was generated using the examples of Section~\ref{sect: Examples}, the argument of Section~\ref{sect: precip}, and known results about graph cohomology.